amir-rakhimov/amir-rakhimov.github.io/_pages/about.md

 permalink: /about
 ---

+# Amir Rakhimov
-My name is Amir Rakhimov.
-I'm a PhD student at the National Institute of Genetics, Japan.
+I am a PhD student from Kazakhstan at the National Institute of Genetics, Japan.
+I am in the Biological networks laboratory under supervision of Masanori Arita.
+We collaborate with .

-Originally, I'm from Kazakhstan.
-This website is a collection of my projects, papers, and other things.
+My research focuses on naked mole-rat's and their longevity.
+I analys gut microbiome data.

 ![Image](/images/logo/my-logo.png)